Mental Health

 Grief Work

+Typically, it isn’t until we experience the death of a loved one that we come to think about our attitudes and expectations around the end of life.
+Following tradition is then eased by ritual or spiritual practices and funeral/memorial plans.
 Society dictates rules for how to act, dress, speak, and operate in the world, society also dictates rules around grief, and these rules can be subtle or explicit with defined mechanisms of ritualized social forms according to varied cultures and religions.
 They work wonders.

 We experience disenfranchised grief, when our grief is not publicly mourned or socially sanctioned by the larger community.
 Delays and limitations to funerals and burials in a pandemic greatly increase the likelihood of unresolved complicated grief (CG) for the bereaved, when our own need for strict isolation makes it often impossible to say goodbye properly.
 Furthermore, the possible feeling of guilt for having exposed those close to us to disease greatly adds to the already deep pain of a lack of preparation for death.